-

 Does the law place any restrictions on hospitality, travel and/or entertainment expenses?
 Are there specific regulations restricting such expenses for foreign public officials?
 Are there specific monetary limits for such expenses?

-Ukrainian law establishes comprehensive restrictions on the provision and acceptance of hospitality, travel, and entertainment benefits in the context of engagement with public officials, including foreign government representatives.
+Ukrainian law establishes comprehensive restrictions on the provision and acceptance of hospitality, travel, and entertainment-related benefits in the context of engagement with public officials, including foreign public officials.

-- They may influence the objectivity or impartiality of decision-making;
+– If they could affect the objectivity or impartiality of decision-making;

 – They serve as remuneration for actions already taken;